nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-implement-local-groups-or-roles-using-computed-groups.md

     }
 }
 ```
 {{/panel}}

 **TEST 1**

-As you can see in this example, the computer group statically returns `myTestGroup.
-Let's test your test environment:`.
+As you can see in this example, the computer group statically returns `myTestGroup`.
+Let&#39;s test your test environment:

 1. Restart your server.
 3. Hot reload your project.